percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN2.2.0.md

 **Percona announces the general availability of Percona Distribution for PostgreSQL Operator 2.2.0.**

 ## Release Highlights

-We have Percona Operator for PostgreSQL version 1.
-It is Production ready and in General Availability from October 2021.
-It has its flaws with .

 * Starting with this release, Percona Operator for PostgreSQL version 2 is out of technical preview and can be used in production with all the improvements it brings over version 1 in terms of architecture, backup and recovery features, and overall flexibility